infinitered/ignite/docs/boilerplate/app/theme/Theming.md

 ## Hooking up the navigation theme

 Ignite uses `react-navigation` so it's already hooked up for use with your `NavigationController`!
-The `navigationTheme` variable returned from `useThemeProvider()` is a `react-navigation` heme object you can pass to the root `NavigtionController`.
+The `navigationTheme` variable returned from `useThemeProvider()` is a `react-navigation` theme object you can pass to the root `NavigationController`.

 ```tsx
 const { navigationTheme } = useThemeProvider()